Cart0

 • Step 1

-Add the flours, water, oil, sugar, salt, and yeast into the bowl of a stand mixer fitted with a dough hook attachment.
-Knead the ingredients at low speed for 15 minutes until a smooth dough is formed.
+Make the dough: Put the bread flour, whole wheat flour, water, olive oil, sugar, salt, and yeast in the bowl of a stand mixer fitted with a dough hook.
+Blend the ingredients for a minute or so on low speed and then knead for 15 minutes, or until a smooth dough forms.

 • Step 2

-Transfer the dough into a large bowl greased with olive oil.
-Cover with plastic wrap and let it rest in a warm place for 1 ½ hours or until doubled in size.
-Alternatively, let the dough rise in a refrigerator for 24 hours until doubled in size.
+Grease a large bowl with olive oil and transfer the dough to the bowl, turning it to coat it with oil.
+Cover the bowl with plastic wrap and let the dough rest in a warm place until doubled in size, about 1½ hours.
+(Alternatively, let the dough rise in the refrigerator until doubled, about 24 hours.)

 • Step 3